haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 ## Assignments (Quizzes and short reports)
 Quizzes (six) will typically be made available a week before they are due.
-Quizzes will involve integrating concepts/content discussed in class with readings of primary literature, application of the ideas to specific cases, querying standardized databases (e.g., [FDA MedWatch](https://www.fda.gov/medwatch), [ClinicalTrials.gov](https://clinicaltrials.gov)), and watching/summarizing video presentations by other professionals/scientists.
-There are two "lab" activities that will also involve hands-on measurements (e.g., environmental noise and personal exposure assessments, HPD fit-testing).
-Submitted work will consist of electronic responses through Canvas.
+Quizzes will involve integrating concepts/content discussed in class with readings of primary literature, applying ideas to specific cases, querying standardized databases (e.g., [FDA MedWatch](https://www.fda.gov/medwatch), [ClinicalTrials.gov](https://clinicaltrials.gov)), and watching video presentations by other professionals/scientists.
+There are two "lab" activities that will also involve hands-on measurements (environmental noise and personal exposure assessments, and HPD fit-testing).
+A short report will be due following each lab (instructions will be provided).
+Submitted work will consist of electronic responses or PDF file uploads via Canvas.
 All assignments due by the time and date posted on Canvas.
-You are encouraged to discuss course topics with your colleagues, but discussions involving quizzes/reports should be done *in broad/general terms*.
+You are encouraged to discuss course topics with your colleagues, but discussions involving assignments should be done *in broad/general terms*.
 Please do not share specific solutions.

-There is a quota of **three total late** days you can use throughout the semester to manage unanticipated pressing events that may prevent you from submitting assignments on time.
+There is a quota of **five total late days** you can use throughout the semester to manage unanticipated pressing events that may prevent you from submitting assignments on time.
 Save and use them judiciously.
-You can use all three days for one assignment or spread them over (up to) three assignments.
-You can also use them for take-home exams.
+You can use all five days for one assignment or spread them over (up to) five assignments.
 Note however that part-day delays (e.g., late by 2 hours) will count as 1 whole day of quota being used up.
-No submissions will be accepted, even if you have unused late days, after Dec 16, 2022 (Friday of final exam week).
-Exceptions will be made to the 3-day rule only in unavoidable circumstances (e.g., extended health<sup>[1](#fn1)</sup> issue) about which you discuss with me as soon as the situation permits, and make alternative arrangements.
+No submissions will be accepted, even if you have unused late days, after Dec 15, 2023 (Friday of final exam week).
+Exceptions to the 5-day rule will only be made in unavoidable circumstances (e.g., extended health<sup>[1](#fn1)</sup> issue) about which you discuss with me as soon as the situation permits, and make alternative arrangements.